-Travel from Düsseldorf to Amsterdam from £14 with Omio’s train partners Deutsche Bahn!
-You can find the best timetables and tickets when comparing and booking the most affordable journey for you.
+Travel from Düsseldorf to Amsterdam from £22 with Omio’s train partners Deutsche Bahn!
+You can find the best timetables and tickets when comparing and booking the most convenient route for you.

 With eight direct services and up to 40 connecting routes, travelling by train from Dusseldorf to Amsterdam is quick and easy.
 Direct journeys take just under two and a half hours while other journeys can take up to nine and a half hours.
 All routes are operated by Deutsche Bahn, with trains departing from Dusseldorf Hbf and arriving at Amsterdam Centraal Station.

 All train routes from Dusseldorf to Amsterdam are provided by Deutsche Bahn.
 Deutsche Bahn is the largest provider of passenger train services in the world with a modern fleet of rolling stock.
 All trains have onboard bar-bistros as well as luggage storage, toilets, WiFi access and power outlets.

 Direct routes from Dusseldorf to Amsterdam take approximately two and a half hours while other journeys can take up to nine and a half hours depending on the number of connections required and the waiting time at transfer stations.
 Some later departures arrive the following morning.
 Connections are made at stations that include Arnhem, Duisberg, Venlo, Utrecht Centraal and Amersfoort.

 There are eight direct departures every day of the week and up to 40 departures that require between one and three connections.
 On Mondays to Fridays, trains start running in the early hours of the morning followed by at least two departures an hour until the late evening.
 A similar service operates on Saturdays and Sundays but the first departure of the day is slightly later.